-Throughout the year ended 31 December 2022, the Audit Committee discharged the duties and responsibilities under its terms of reference and the Corporate Governance Code.
-The following paragraphs set out a summary of the work performed by the Audit Committee during the year ended 31 December 2022 and up to the date of this report.
+Throughout the year ended 31 December 2023, the Audit Committee discharged the duties and responsibilities under its terms of reference and the Corporate Governance Code.
+The following paragraphs set out a summary of the work performed by the Audit Committee during the year ended 31 December 2023 and up to the date of this report.

-During the year ended 31 December 2022 and up to the date of this report, the Audit Committee met with the Executive Director and other senior management of the Group to review the interim and annual results, the interim and annual reports and other financial, internal control, corporate governance and risk management matters of the Group.
-It also received, considered and discussed the reports and presentations of the Management and the Group's internal auditor and external auditor, PricewaterhouseCoopers ("PwC"), to ensure that the Group's consolidated financial statements for the years ended 31 December 2021 and 2022 were prepared in accordance with HKFRS and comply with the applicable disclosure requirements of the Companies Ordinance and the Listing Rules, as well as adhering to such internal control as the Directors determined to be necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-It also met three times during the year ended 31 December 2022 and one time during 2023 (up to the date of this report) with PwC to consider their reports on the scope, strategy, progress and outcome of its independent review of the 2022 interim financial report and annual audit of the 2021 and 2022 consolidated financial statements.
-In addition, the Audit Committee held private sessions with PwC and the internal auditor separately without the presence of Management to ensure the objectivity of the discussions.
+During the year ended 31 December 2023 and up to the date of this report, the Audit Committee met with the Executive Director and other senior management, the General Manager of Group Management Services Department ("GMSD", the Group's internal audit function) ("Internal Audit GM") and external auditor, PricewaterhouseCoopers ("PwC"), to review the interim and annual results, the interim and annual reports and other financial, internal control, corporate governance and risk management matters of the Group.
+It also received, considered and discussed the reports and presentations of the Management and the Internal Audit GM and PwC, to ensure that the Group's 2022 and 2023 annual results, reports and financial statements were prepared in accordance with HKFRS and comply with the applicable disclosure requirements of the Companies Ordinance and the Listing Rules, as well as adhering to such control as the Directors determined to be necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Based on these reviews and discussions, the Audit Committee is satisfied that the Group's 2023 interim and the Group's 2022 and 2023 annual results, reports and financial statements have been prepared in accordance with the aforementioned requirements and recommended that these be approved by the Board.
+The Audit Committee met three times during the year ended 31 December 2023 and one time during 2024 (up to the date of this report) with PwC to consider its reports on the scope, strategy, progress and outcome of its independent review of the Group's 2023 interim financial statements and audit of the Group's 2022 and 2023 annual financial statements.
+It reviewed the composition of the audit engagement teams and PwC's strategy and approach for the review and the annual audit, including the audit risk and materiality assessment, the nature, timing and scope of the audit procedures, and PwC's reporting obligations before the audit commenced.
+It received and discussed updates with PwC on the audit including observations on the control environment and material areas in which significant accounting judgements were applied, as well as information about the firm's quality management and monitoring process for the audit, recent results from internal and external key quality reviews and inspections across the Group, as well as audit quality indicators focused on (i) the delivery of audit deliverables against agreed timetable and milestones; (ii) the hours of audit work delivered by senior PwC audit team members; (iii) the involvement of specialist and expert; (iv) the findings and results from internal and external reviews and inspections; and (v) the use of technology.
+The Audit Committee is satisfied with PwC's competence, expertise, resources, as well as the effectiveness of the audit process.